Frequently Asked Questions

 Yes!
 Full Code cases are created using Full Code Creator, our web-based case authoring platform.
 Creator is now available as an add-on purchase with an institutional subscription.
 Please contact us for more details and a quote.

 The Full Code case authoring platform was created with multiple specialities and a wide range of uses in mind.
-Thus all the possible actions (RoS, exams, investigations, interventions, communications) are customizable – as are the diagnoses & dispositions.
+Thus all the possible actions (review of systems, exams, investigations, interventions, communications) are customizable – as are the diagnoses & dispositions.
 It is possible to create Full Code cases with a significantly stripped down set of possible actions/diagnoses – or a greatly expanded set.
+Customers with a full Creator subscription can modify and customize their own library of available actions.

-You can also choose to start with one of our existing cases and make minor modifications to adapt the case to your institution’s specific guidelines / best-practice.
+You can also choose to start with one of our existing cases and make modifications to adapt the case to your institution’s specific guidelines / best-practice.
+We have a diverse library of cases across multiple specialties that can be used as the building blocks for your own custom cases, saving you time and providing high-quality, peer-reviewed content to start your custom case design.

 For more information, or to schedule a demo of Full Code Creator, please contact us.

-If you are an institutional subscriber with our “case authoring” add-on, you can create an entirely library of your own cases – and then offer them to your learners.
+If you are an institutional subscriber with our Creator add-on, you can create an entire library of your own cases – and then offer them to your learners.

-Your learners can easily switch between our built-in cases and your custom created cases from within the Full Code app.
-Your custom cases can even be completed while offline from our app, assuming the learner has opened the app since you created/updated the cases.
+Your learners can easily switch between our Full Code case library and your custom created cases from within the Full Code app or web browser.
+Your custom cases can even be completed while offline, as long as the learner has opened the app since you created/updated the cases.